Ajnabee (2001 film): Plot

 Raj finds a boarding pass that belongs to Sonia Bajaj, However, Sonia was supposedly murdered on that night.
 Raj confronts Vikram, who finally explains the devious plan – the woman he kissed in Mauritius was his actual wife, Sonia Bajaj.
 In contrast, the woman with him is his girlfriend, Neeta.
 Vikram, a struggling musician, married wealthy heiress Sonia and convinced her to take out an insurance plan of $100 million on herself.
 He then formulated a plan with Neeta to have Sonia killed and get the insurance money.

 Vikram boasts about pinning the murder on Raj.
 However, Raj takes Vikram to a computer and shows him his empty bank account.
 Raj says that he had guessed the password, "Everything is planned", something that Vikram used to say a lot, and used it to transfer the money back to the insurance company.
 Raj also reveals that everything Vikram said has been recorded.
 A fight erupts between the two and Neeta dies in the conflict.
 Angered at losing Neeta, Vikram gets aggressive, killing the insurance officer.
 He chases Priya to kill her, but Raj impales Vikram with an anchor from the cruise ship, killing him.
-Raj and Priya return to India.
+Raj and Priya return to India, after the former is finally proven innocent.